MIDS-scaling-up/v2/week09/labs/README.md

 ### Notes
 * This language to language translation model is generic: it does not care which languages are used, or whether in fact these are languages at all.
 It just learns to convert between pairs of strings.
 It could be used to train a simple chatbot, for instance
 * You can add any other language to the model, just add the data prep instructions and issue a pull request into OpenSeq2Seq
-* Inference time is about 4-5 seconds (batch size 1)  on a TX2
+* Inference time is about 2-3 seconds (batch size 1)  on a NX